What is Collateral Loan - L&T Finance

 Types of Collateral in Loan

 The collateral meaning in loan can vary depending on the asset type and loan category.
-Common examples include:
+Common examples of assets that can be used to secure a loan include:

-• Real Estate- Residential houses, commercial buildings, and plots of land are among the most secure and widely accepted forms of collateral.
+• Real Estate- Residential and commercial properties, or land parcels, are among the most widely accepted forms of collateral. (e.g., Home Loans, Loan Against Property).

 • Vehicles- Cars, trucks, and motorcycles can be pledged, particularly for auto loans or certain personal loans.

-• Valuables- Gold, jewellery, or fine art may be accepted by lenders after proper valuation.
+• Valuables- Gold, jewellery, or fine art may be accepted by lenders after proper valuation(e.g., Gold Loans).

 • Business Assets- Machinery, equipment, stock, and accounts receivable can be pledged for a business loan.